 The Louisiana near Copenhagen is Denmark’s most famous modern art museum.
 The gallery is a popular day-trip destination en route to Hamlet’s castle in Helsingør.

 The Louisiana Museum of Modern Art in Denmark is one of the world’s most important museums of modern art.
 The variety of galleries here are used to display works from the museum’s large permanent collection, as well as for vast temporary exhibitions of major international artists or themes.
 The landscaped sculpture garden is welcoming in all weather conditions.
 It is beautifully located directly on the seashore with fine views of the Oresund sound and Sweden.
-The Louisiana is a popular day-trip destination from Copenhagen and is often combined with seeing Hamlet’s castle in Helsingør (Elsinore).
+The Louisiana is a popular day-trip destination from Copenhagen and is often combined with seeing Hamlet’s castle in Helsingør (Elsinore) — note the long opening hours on weekdays.

 Louisiana Museum of Modern Art